ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When the group-membership resource is eventually updated to reflect the new group configuration, this update MUST NOT be interrupted by other operations performed on the group-membership resource.

-If a new value N' is specified for the 'max_stale_sets' status parameter and N' is smaller than the current value N, the Group Manager preserves the (up to) N' most recent sets of stale OSCORE Sender IDs associated with the group, and deletes any possible older set (see {{Section 7.1 of I-D.ietf-ace-key-groupcomm-oscore}}).
+If a new value N' is specified for the 'max_stale_sets' status parameter and N' is smaller than the current value N, the Group Manager preserves the (up to) N' most recent sets of stale OSCORE Sender IDs associated with the group, and it deletes any possible older set (see {{Section 7.1 of I-D.ietf-ace-key-groupcomm-oscore}}).

 From then on, the Group Manager relies on the latest updated configuration to build the Join Response message defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
 Similarly, the Group Manager relies on the new group configuration when building responses specifying (part of) the group configuration to a current group member.
 For instance, this applies when a group member retrieves from the Group Manager the updated group keying material (see {{Section 9.1 of I-D.ietf-ace-key-groupcomm-oscore}}) or the current group status (see {{Section 9.9 of I-D.ietf-ace-key-groupcomm-oscore}}).

 Then, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
 The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.

-If the POST request did not specify certain parameters and the Group Manager used default values different from the ones recommended in {{default-values}}, then the response payload MUST include also those parameters, specifying the values chosen by the Group Manager for the current group configuration.
+If the POST request did not specify certain parameters and the Group Manager used default values different from the ones recommended in {{default-values}}, then the response payload MUST also include those parameters, specifying the values chosen by the Group Manager for the current group configuration.

 If the link to the group-membership resource was registered in the Resource Directory {{RFC9176}}, the Group Manager is responsible to refresh the registration, as defined in {{Section 3 of I-D.tiloca-core-oscore-discovery}}.

 It is also possible that the Administrator updates the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to update.

-* The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.04 (Changed) response.
+* The name of the OSCORE group MUST take the value specified in the 'group_name' parameter from the 2.04 (Changed) response.

 * The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter in the POST request.

-* If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.04 (Changed) response.
+* If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI specified in the 'as_uri' parameter from the 2.04 (Changed) response.

 * As to every other information element describing the current group configuration, the following applies.